Azure Media Service replacement

 Executive Summary

-When Microsoft announced the retirement of Azure Media Services (AMS), our client — a family-owned global leader in outdoor power equipment —faced a critical infrastructure threat.
+When Microsoft announced the retirement of Azure Media Services (AMS), our client, a global leader in outdoor power equipment, faced a critical infrastructure threat.
 With thousands of product videos driving conversion on their Product Detail Pages (PDPs) and a hard deadline of six months, the clock was ticking.
 The complexity?
 Legacy QR codes printed on physical product packaging.

 dampioneers was brought in to manage the end-to-end migration, ensuring that while the underlying technology changed, the customer experience and the scanning of millions of printed codes remained seamless.